UNDERGRADUATE COST AND FINANCIAL AID

 Tuition and Fees

 College education represents a significant investment in your future, and cost is an important factor to consider.
-Mercyhurst University prides itself on being one of the most affordable and accessible private universities in the tri-state region and practically every incoming freshman receives financial aid in the form of scholarships, grants, work studies, and other programs.
-For information about cost and financial aid at our North East campus, visit our North East financial aid webpage.
+Mercyhurst University prides itself on being one of the most affordable and accessible private universities in the tri-state region and nearly every incoming freshman receives financial aid in the form of scholarships, grants, work studies, and other programs.

 |ID/OneCard fee (one-time)||$50||$50|